 More than just writing simply

 The rules are not an end in themselves.
-They are the result of years of work with the target group: people for whom standard language is a barrier.
+They are the result of years of work with the target audience: people for whom standard language is a barrier.
 And there are far more of them than most people assume.

 The rules: what makes Easy Language